School Closing Information

 After School Activities:

 When school is closed or dismissed early due to weather, school district-sponsored activities, athletics, and recreation activities are also cancelled (even if there is an away activity at a district that may be open).
-However, if school is in session all day but inclement weather is forecast for the afternoon and/or evening, the Athletic Director, Youth Program Coordinator and the administrative team will make decisions on the closures of after school/evening activities by approximately 2:00 p.m.
+However, if school is in session all day but inclement weather is forecast for the afternoon and/or evening, the Athletic Director, Director of OC Recreation and the administrative team will make decisions on the closures of after school/evening activities by approximately 2:00 p.m.

 Inclement Weather Factors: